The WCYDo App (iOS and Android versions) is NOW available from the Apple App Store and Google Play Store

 The App is available from the Apple iOS App Store and Android Play Store for around US$1.99 – a symbolic amount – it being pretty much the daily income 10% of the World’s poorest people have to live on.
 The actual figure is US$1.90 but App price banding means we cannot choose the exact amount defined as the measure of “Extreme Poverty” – but even US$1.99 is less than the cost of a cup of coffee in many countries.

 Users may choose to build, monitor & SHARE their ACF personally; perhaps persuading family members and friends to build & monitor their own ACFs.
-Alternatively, users may decide to combine with family or friends to create a Joint ACF and take collective action on a few bigger issues requiring more commitment but have a greater impact.
+Alternatively, users may decide to combine with family or friends to create a Joint ACF and take collective action on a few bigger issues requiring more commitment but which will have a greater impact.

 For example, sponsoring a girl child in a developing country through school for 1 or 2 years.